LBHB/NEMS_PRE2018-03-09/docs/RecordingSpec.md

 3          180         380       TORC03
 ```

+Indices behave similar to python list indexes,
+so start times are inclusive whereas end times are exclusive.
 Time segments can overlap, can have the same name, etc.
 No rules are enforced in regards to formatting.

 An *epochs* DataFrame must be specified in order to use
 some of the signal methods, such as split_at_epoch and fold_by.
 For simple signals with predictable patterns,